ts4z/barge-rulebook/src/mexican-poker.md

 ## TLDR

-[Five-card Stud](five-card-stud.md) variant, played with a stripped deck with an added joker.
+[Five Card Stud](five-card-stud.md) variant, played with a stripped deck with an added joker.
 A flush beats a full house here.
 Straights skip the missing cards.

 ## Forced Money